Patch

 Fictional Update key on a keyboard, in place of the left Shift key.

-A patch is a piece of software code that can be applied after the software program is installed to correct an issue with that program.
-Most software programs may have several patches after their initial release and usually update the version of the program when installed.
+A patch is a piece of software code that can be applied after the program is installed to correct an issue with that program.
+Most programs have several patches after their initial release and usually update the version of the program when installed.

-Software patches, when available, are generally found at the software developer's website.
+Software patches, when available, are generally found on the software developer's website and may be installed using the program or through a digital distribution platform.

-The term patch is derived from the physical patches programmers used place over holes on punch tape to fix problems.
+The term patch is derived from the physical patches programmers placed over holes on punch tape to fix problems.

 What are unofficial patches?

-When a product reaches EOL (end-of-life) and is no longer supported or the company goes out of business it will no longer release patches.
+When a product reaches EOL (end-of-life) and is no longer supported or the company goes out of business, it will no longer release patches.
 Some enthusiasts may spend the time to release their patches to fix these problems.
-Because these patches were not made by the original developer they're considered "unofficial patches."
+Because the original developer did not make these patches, they're considered "unofficial patches."

-Device Driver, Fix, Game terms, Hot fix, Patch Tuesday, Security terms, Software build, Software terms, Update, ZERT
+Bug fix, Code, Debug, Device Driver, Fix, Game terms, Hotfix, Patch Tuesday, Security terms, Software build, Software terms, Update, Vulnerability, ZERT